Learn to Hunt

 Contact Information by County

-Body color of the Smallmouth Buffalo is bluish-gray dorsally blending into silvery blue sides, fading into white or yellowish on the belly.
-The body is compressed, and the back is elevated giving a humpbacked appearance.
-The mouth is small, sub-terminal, nearly horizontal and protracts distinctly downward.
-The head is small and compressed with thick strongly-grooved lips.
+Body color is bluish-gray dorsally blending into silvery blue sides, fading into white or yellowish on the belly.
+Its body is compressed, and the back is elevated giving a humpbacked look.
+The mouth is small, sub-terminal, nearly horizontal and extends distinctly downward.
+Its head is small and compressed with thick strongly-grooved lips.
 The lateral line is complete with 36 to 38 large scales.
 The dorsal fin is sickle-shaped with 26 to 31 fin rays.

-The Smallmouth Buffalo is abundant and widely distributed throughout the Mississippi and Missouri Rivers.
-It is less often collected in the large tributaries of these rivers, including the Des Moines, Cedar, Iowa and Big Sioux rivers.
-The Smallmouth Buffalo is occasionally taken in Iowa’s natural lakes, especially East and West Okoboji and Spirit Lakes.
+Abundant and widely distributed throughout the Mississippi and Missouri Rivers.
+Less often collected in the large tributaries of these rivers, including the Des Moines, Cedar, Iowa and Big Sioux Rivers.
+Occasionally taken in Iowa’s natural lakes, especially East and West Okoboji and Spirit Lakes.

 Smallmouth Buffalo are opportunistic feeders that eat a variety of food items from season to season.
 Stomach content samples show that it is mainly a bottom feeder foraging on a variety of aquatic insect larvae, attached algae, detritus and zooplankton.

 While it is possible to catch these fish on a hook and line, snagging or bow fishing are the most likely ways to get this fish.

-Smallmouth Buffalo are found in greatest abundance in the Mississippi and Missouri rivers, where it is widely distributed in all reaches.
 At one time this species was rare in all Iowa waters, surpassed in occurrence by both black and bigmouth buffaloes.
 In recent years its abundance has increased to where it currently is equal to the latter species, and it is more abundant than Black Buffalo.
-Smallmouth Buffalo rarely live in the large interior streams and the natural lakes, specifically the Okoboji`s and Spirit Lake.